thomassuedbroecker/ce-cns-problem/documentation/README.md

 |  Time | Level  |
 | - | - |
 | 30 min | beginners |

-### Objectives

-After you complete this workshop, you'll understand the following:

-* Deploying an existing example microservices application to Code Engine
-    * Usage of the `IBM Cloud Code Engine CLI` and `kubectl` for the bash script automation
-* Use the `Out-Of-The-Box` monitoring for the example application
-* Use the `Out-Of-The-Box` logging for the example application

-> _The scope of this workshop is not to explain every aspect of application running a application with Code Engine._

 ### About this workshop